 To be more cost-effective, many companies tie the dollar amount to performance.
 This is a great way for employees to take on initiatives and set goals outside of their day-to-day job description.
 Employees are then encouraged to collaborate and share ideas, in addition to contributing high performance in their role.

 Most importantly, if you decide to award bonuses on performance, it is critical to clearly define the conditions to qualify for a bonus.
 This sets clear expectations for employees and helps keep morale up.

 Types of Year-End Bonuses

 There's no right or wrong amount to pay employees.
-However, there are several types of bonuses you can give and many different ways to determine who earns a bonus.
-You may even award different types of bonuses to different teams, depending on their responsibilities.
-For example, if your reps earn commission, you may decide they are not eligible for bonuses.
+However, there are several types of bonuses you can give along with a variety of different avenues on how to determine who earns a bonus — you may even award different types of bonuses to different teams, depending on their responsibilities.
+For example, if your reps earn a commission, you may decide they are not eligible for bonuses.
 Regardless, the right bonus structure depends on your organization and culture.

 Based on Company Earnings

 In general, companies are more willing and able to give year-end bonuses when sales are high and the revenue stream is strong.
 So, the value may change on a yearly basis.
 This encourages the entire company to work hard towards goals collaboratively.
 It can improve company morale as well by creating a win together mentality.
 When everyone does their part well, everyone reaps the benefits.